SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

     ivermectin cases, and then sampled the remdesivir cases to get a similar sized cohort so the sampling is closer to 1:1.
-(For bonus points that make grizzled old statisticians smile at you, assess the stability of the result under repeated bootstrap resampling of the remdesivire patients.)
+(For bonus points that make grizzled old statisticians smile at you, assess the stability of the result under repeated bootstrap resampling of the remdesivir patients.)
   - _Effect on statistical significance:_ This would have balanced the sampling, but reduced the sample size from 41k to 2k.
 Elimination of the bias would have cost statistical significance, and I wonder if that's why they didn't use this well-known